ImageMagick/Usage-Markdown/filter/index.md

 Just what made a good filter really depended on who you asked, whether you were enlarging or shrinking, and what image you were processing.

 In some ways it still is, confusing.
-It took me over two years of muddling around, reading, and playing with the various filters to come up with the start of this summery, and even now it is still evolving.
+It took me over two years of muddling around, reading, and playing with the various filters to come up with the start of this summary, and even now it is still evolving.
 Image resizing is a very subjective area, difficult (actually its proven to be imposible) to quantify in any real way.
 There is no such thing as a 'perfect' resize.